 IoT devices automatically unlock recurring ordering options.
 Gadgets such as smart shelves can be configured to automatically order new stock.
 These can be integrated with your online store via the Spryker Cloud Commerce OS, triggering the order process when the weight of items on the shelf reaches a critical level, indicating stock is running low.
 These kinds of automated replenishment systems play a crucial role in customer retention, which ultimately affects your bottom line.
 Research shows that a 10% increase in customer retention results in a 30% increase in company value.

 As with e-commerce in general, IoT devices allow for ordering, browsing and customer communication to take place 24-hours a day.
-With millennials now making up 51% of Lead Buyers and Financial Approvers, a cohort more expectant of the 24/7 convenience of e-commerce, it’s advantageous for B2B businesses to offer order integrations which merge with the surroundings and lifestyles of the clientele they wish to sell to.
+With millennials now making up 51% of Lead Buyers and Financial Approvers, it’s serves B2B businesses well to offer order integrations which merge with the surroundings and lifestyles of the clientele they wish to sell to.

 The B2B market in general has also moved towards appreciating convenience, particularly since the pandemic, which saw an increase in digital purchases.
 Approximately 80% of B2B buyers didn’t plan to revert back to in-person sales after lockdowns.